Conceiva/MezzmoKodiPlugin/README.txt

    elements to the Kodi database.
 Otherwise they will only be added to new movies which are discovered. ***

-v2.0.0.0e  New beta release
+v1.0.8.1

 -  Added check to ensure all artwork entries are in the Kodi database.
 If not, they are added automatically.
-This resolves issue in v2.0.0.0c where a Kodi DB clear was needed to add missing artwork entries.
+This resolves issue in v1.0.7.9 where a Kodi DB clear was needed to add missing artwork entries.

-v2.0.0.0d  New beta release
+-  Changed file extension change checking method to use pathnumber vs. parsing file extensions.
+Kodi 18 and 19 versions of the addon are now back in sync.

+v1.0.8.0

 -  Fixed issue where artwork URL file names might be missing or have duplicate file extensions depending upon which platform Kodi is running.
 This could cause missing artwork for some movies.
 A Kodi DB clear on startup is needed to remove any incorrect file names in the Kodi database.

-v2.0.0.0c  New beta release
+v1.0.7.9

 -  Fixed issue where movie thumbnails were not updating properly for certain skins when doing an actor search.
 A Kodi DB clear on startup is needed to populate missing thumbnails in the Kodi database.

-v2.0.0.0b  New beta release
+v1.0.7.8

--  Fixes Kodi DB clear on startup to only delete Mezzmo data in the Kodi database vs. deleting all data in prior versions.
+-  Fixed Kodi DB clear on startup to only delete Mezzmo data in the Kodi database vs. deleting all data in prior versions.

-v2.0.0.0a  New beta release

--  Updated Kodi logging to a new format which will be required after June 30, 2020 for Kodi 19.
--  Changed file extension change checking method to use pathnumber vs. parsing file extensions.
-Eliminated issue with false positives on change detection with Kodi 19 and improves addon performance.

-v2.0.0.0

--  Initial Kodi 19 supported release based upon 1.0.7.7 code.
-THis version is only for Kodi 19 and will not load on Kodi 18.

 v1.0.7.7